DR Congo: Body of opposition leader Etienne Tshisekedi returned | DW | 30.05.2019

 At one point, Tshisekedi was banished to internal exile in his home village about 700 kilometers (435 miles) west of the capital but he made a triumphant return in 2003.

 He gained international attention when he ran against Kabila for president in 2011.
-He then declared himself president after the election was tainted by allegations of vote-rigging by the ruling party.
+He then declared himself president after the election was tainted by accusations of vote-rigging done by the ruling party.

 He was placed under de facto house arrest but later left for Belgium for medical treatment.